shapleya/tf_gcp_iap_tunnel_ssh_demo/README.md

 - firewall rules to greatly restrict communication to only allow:
     - SSH in to bastion instance via Google IAP, and nowhere else
     - SSH into backend instance from bastion, and nowhere else
-    - all instances to only communicate with GCP services, otherwise no outbound internet access
+    - all instances to only communicate with GCP services, otherwise no outbound internet access (this uses the google TXT record method of retrieving the google netblocks)

 ## prerequisites
 - working knowledge of terraform